veidul/CYPHER_DM/README.md

 ## Features
 - User login and logout with hashed password
 - React Framework
-- A noSQL database that is store in the cloud.
+- A noSQL database that stores data in the cloud.
 - Ability for user to create/join chat rooms.
--
-- Winner logic that shows who is winning based on color order first green last red!
+- Live conversations that is setup because of a websocket.